Southern Vs Northern Vs Western Blotting

 • Protein Analysis: Western blotting is widely used for protein identification, quantification, and characterization of post-translational modifications (PTMs).
 It is also used in diagnostics for detecting disease biomarkers.

-• Molecular Diagnostics: Southern blotting is used in molecular diagnostics for detecting gene rearrangements, deletions, and insertions, particularly in cancer and genetic disorders.
+• Molecular Diagnostics: Southern blotting is used in molecular diagnostics for detecting gene rearrangements, deletions, and insertions, particularly in cancer and genetic disorders And that's really what it comes down to..

 Tips and Expert Advice